keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/arduino/arduino.md

 ![image-20230426172824683](media/image-20230426172824683.png)

-Infrared receiver we use is an infrared receiver module.
-Mainly composed of an infrared receiver head, which is a device that integrates reception, amplification, and demodulation.
-Its internal IC has completed demodulation, and can achieve from infrared reception to output and be compatible with TTL signals.

-Additionally, it is suitable for infrared remote control and infrared data transmission.
-The infrared receiving module made by the receiver has only three pins, signal line, VCC and GND.
-It is very convenient to communicate with Arduino and other microcontrollers.
+The infrared receiver is welded on the motor drive board.
+It integrates receiving, amplification and demodulation, whose internal IC is already adjusted to fulfill infrared receiving and outputting, and TTL-signal-compatible works.
+It outputs digital signals and is suitable for infrared remote control and infrared data transmission.
+This module comes with only three pins, including signal, VCC, and GND, so it is very convenient to connect and communicate with microcontrollers such as arduino.

 #### **(2)Parameters:**